Holic75/Baldurs-gate-dnd-3.5/README.md

 - Flame Blade spell was removed, it is now replaced with druid only Flame Weapon spell which makes target deal +1d6 fire damage bonus on every attack for the duration of the spell
 - Goodberries now heal 3 HP each when eaten
 - Spiritual Hammer is now a throwing weapon with +1 enchnatment, THAC0 and Damage bonus per 3 caster levels (up to +5 at lvl 15)
-- Draw Upon Holy Might now gives 1+1/per 5 caster level bonus to STE, DEX and CON (up to +5 at level 20)
+- Draw Upon Holy Might now gives 1+1/per 5 caster level bonus to STR, DEX and CON (up to +5 at level 20)
-- Aid's +1 THACO bonus is now cumulative with bless ,also bonus HP are increased to +5 +1/caster level (up to 15)
+- Aid's +1 THACO bonus is now cumulative with bless, also bonus HP are increased to +5 +1/caster level (up to 15)
 - Seeking sword now gives only +1 APR (instead of 2) and is now 3rd level War Domain Spell
 - Cure Medium Wounds now heals 20 HP
 - Call Lightning can be now cast indoors and deals 1d6 points of electrical damage per caster level up to 10d6
-- Cloak of fear radius was increased to 5 ft, also enemies must save with -4 penalty
+- Cloak of fear radius was increased to 5 ft
 - Holy Power now sets caster's THAC0 to that of a fighter of the same level, gives +1/2 APR and +2 bonus to strength
 - Cause Serious Wounds is now a close range spell dealing 26 points of damage  (with saveigthrow vs. Spell for half)
 - Cure Serious wounds now heal 26 HP
 - Slay Living now deals 2d6+9 damage to target if it succeeds on Save vs. Death
 - Flame Strike is now and AOE spell with 5 ft radius
-- Champion's Strength now is applied only to caster.
-It sets it THAC0 to that of a  fighter, gives + 1/2 APR and + 4 strength bonus, the duration is three times that of Holy Power
+- Champion's Strength is now applied only to caster.
+It sets its THAC0 to that of a  fighter, gives + 1/2 APR and + 4 strength bonus, the duration is three times that of Holy Power
 - Righteous Magic now gives + 1 HP per level, +2 AC, and +1 STR and 5% physical damage resistance per 3 caster levels
 - Cause Critical Wounds is now a close range spell dealing 32 points of damage  (with savingthrow vs. Spell for half)
 - Cure Critical wounds now heal 32 HP
+- Divine favor now lasts 4 rounds (it is now a 5th level War Domain Spell)
 - Harm is now a close range spell instead of a weapon
 - Boon of Lathander was renamed to Boon of Deity (it is now a 6th level Glory Domain Spell)
 - Finger of Death now deals 6d8 points of damage to the target if it succeeds on a Saving Throw vs. Death
-- Damage of Chain Lightning is now fixed to 12d6
+- Damage of Chain Lightning is now fixed at 12d6
-- Regeneration now regenerates 10% HP per round and lasts 10 rounds.
+- Regeneration now regenerates 10% HP per round and lasts 10 rounds
+- Mantle, Improved Mantle and Absolute Immunity now last 1 round per caster level, Absolute Immunity now also protects against +6 weapons
+- Energy drain now gives 2d4 negative levels

 ### New Spells